CloudLabs-MOC/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

     This code displays all recorded runs under a given experiment.

 1. To more easily compare job runs and outputs, you can configure the search to order the results.
-For example, the following cell orders the results by `start_time`, and only shows a maximum of `2` results:
+For example, the following cell orders the results by `start_time`, and only shows a maximum of `2` results.
+Add a new cell and run the below code:

     ```python
    mlflow.search_runs(exp.experiment_id, order_by=["start_time DESC"], max_results=2)